Mirantis/k0rdent-enterprise-docs-publish/docs/admin/installation/install-k0rdent.md

 STATUS: deployed
 REVISION: 1
 TEST SUITE: None
+NOTES:
+k0rdent enterprise chart has been installed.
+Please make sure to change the auth method or set a new password for basic auth by creating a secret and referencing it in `k0rdent-ui.auth.basic.secretKeyRef`
 ```

 The helm chart deploys the KCM operator and prepares the environment, and KCM then proceeds to deploy the various subcomponents, including CAPI.
 The entire process takes a few minutes.